stumpylog/tailscale-dns-container/README.md

 # Tailscale DNS Container

-This is a dead simple container designed containing dnsmasq from Alpine Linux, designed to run connected to your Tailnet and provide more control over DNS requests.
+This is a dead simple container containing dnsmasq from Alpine Linux, designed to run connected to your Tailnet and provide more control over DNS requests.